jenfly/pyladies-pandas/SETUP.md

 Below are a few different options for setting up your laptop for the workshop.
 You'll want to have the software installed and working properly before the workshop starts.
 Sometimes a few minor tweaks are needed to get the software working on different systems, so if you have any problems please email me (jenfly@gmail.com) to help you sort things out.

 #### JupyterLab
 For our development environment, we'll be working in JupyterLab (or the standalone Jupyter notebook application, if you prefer).
-If Jupyter is new to you, please familiarize yourself prior to the workshop by working through this short **[JupyterLab quick-start tutorial](https://jenfly.github.io/jupyter-quickstart/)** (*currently under construction - I will post an announcement when the tutorial is ready*.)
+If Jupyter is new to you, please familiarize yourself prior to the workshop by working through this short **[JupyterLab quick-start tutorial](http://nbviewer.jupyter.org/github/jenfly/jupyter-quickstart/blob/master/quickstart.ipynb)**.
 This will help us maximize the time available for focusing on `pandas`.

 #### Data and Workshop Materials
-Under construction!
-I will post an announcement when data files and other workshop materials are ready for download.
+**Sep 4, 2018 update:** Data files and other workshop materials are now available for download!
+You can download the [zipped folder](https://github.com/jenfly/pyladies-pandas/archive/master.zip) or fork the [Github repo](https://github.com/jenfly/pyladies-pandas/).

 ### Installation Option A: Full Anaconda Distribution